-Scientific rationale supports the approach of combining an NMDA antagonist, such as D-cycloserine, with additional therapeutic targets in the treatment of Acute Suicidal Ideation/Behavior (ASIB) in Bipolar Depression.
-This is crucial due to the fact that despite the substantial promise shown by D-cycloserine in the treatment of depression and schizophrenia, the treatment must be administered with an antipsychotic to counteract side effects.
+Scientific rationale supports the approach of combining an NMDA antagonist, such as D-cycloserine, with additional therapeutic mechanisms in the treatment of Bipolar Depression in patients with Acute Suicidal Ideation/Behavior (ASIB).
+This is crucial due to the fact that despite the substantial promise shown by D-cycloserine in the treatment of depression and schizophrenia, the treatment must be administered with an antipsychotic to counteract certain potential side effects.

 5-HT2a Receptor Antagonist